-In his new book, STEPHAN ORTH—traveller, author, couchsurfer extraordinaire—explores the enigma that is Russia.
-For almost 10,000 kilometres, he criss-crosses the largest country on the map by land mass—from Moscow to Grosny, St. Petersburg, Lake Baikal, Vladivostok, Chechnya, Siberia and beyond—pushing past his comfort zone to uncover what (and who) defines a country that chooses to defy modern expectation.
+In his book, STEPHAN ORTH — traveller, author, couchsurfer extraordinaire — explores the enigma that is Russia.
+For almost 10,000 kilometres, he criss-crosses the largest country by land mass — from Moscow to Grosny, St. Petersburg, Lake Baikal, Vladivostok, Chechnya, Siberia and beyond — pushing past his comfort zone to uncover what (and who) defines a country that defies modern expectations.

 We continue for about fifty yards before the bus stops again.
 All passports have to be stacked at the front so an officer can check them.
 After a while, the bus driver suddenly shouts: “Shtefan!
 Nemezkiy!”
 That’s me; nemezkiy means “German.”

 I have to go to the police station.
 All the passengers’ eyes follow me.
 I walk to the hexagonal building through pouring rain.
 Inside, an official with neatly trimmed light-brown hair is sitting behind a grille, which is so low that you have to duck submissively to look through it.
 In front of him is the screen of the surveillance camera; in the background a tube TV is running a shampoo commercial.
 The man has a couple of questions.

 “I’m a tourist.”

 “Visiting a friend.”
 A bit of an exaggeration as I don’t yet know my next host.
 He demands her name and telephone number and writes both down on a list.
 Do svidanya, goodbye.
 I’m out of Dagestan.